Khairul Fahmi Che Mat: Harimau Muda

-Khairul Fahmi was later chosen to be in the Harimau Muda team for the 2008 Malaysia Premier League season, alongside Fakri Saarani.
-Khairul Fahmi appeared in all 24 matches as Harimau Muda finished in 8th place.
+Khairul Fahmi was later chosen to be in the Harimau Muda team for the 2007–08 Malaysia Premier League.
+Khairul Fahmi appeared in a match against ATM FA which Harimau Muda lose 2-1.
+Halfway through the season, he was dropped from Harimau Muda.
+He signed with PKNS until the end of 2008 season.

 PSV Eindhoven Youth team trials

 Khairul Fahmi had also impressed the Dutch club, PSV Eindhoven and went for a-week trials with the club's Under-19 and Under-23 teams.
 He went there with his teammate, Asraruddin Putra after they showed excellent performances in the 2007 Champions Youth Cup.